 We may not like the recent products or decisions WotC has made, but the statements above about shareholder commitments and milking the cow have been true for years…

-We’re just feeling it really sting right now because Magic 30 might as well have been a slap across everybody’s face by WotC.
+We’re just feeling it really sting right now because Magic 30 might as well have been a slap across everybody’s face.

 We feel disappointed.
 Let down.
 Maybe even betrayed.